satviksngh96/hello-world/README.md

 # hello-world
-First time out int the world of programmers
+First time out in the world of programmers